Last updated on June 27th, 2023 at 06:15 pm

-Colombia was and still is a relatively cheap travel destination.
+Colombia is and has always been a relatively inexpensive travel destination.
 As a backpacker you can get by on a low budget for a long time and thereby extend the travel time considerably.
 Prices and costs in Colombia vary widely and you can travel from cheap to very cheap but also expensive.

 You can also travel very cheaply if you don’t want to stay in luxury hotels.
 Many good standard hotels can already be booked cheaply.